 True diversity is defined not only as differences in individual backgrounds, personal identities, intellectual approaches, and demographics; it is also the removal of barriers and the creation of spaces that allow individuals to engage in the full life of the University.
 As individuals with our own distinct identities—be they comprised of faith, race, sexuality, gender, abilities, socioeconomic class, etc.—we each offer an irreplaceable opportunity to understand and examine the issues before us from a newly encountered dimension.
 The commitment to providing these opportunities equitably to each and every member of our community is the force behind creating a diverse, inclusive, and ideal Northwestern University

 We are committed to increasing the diversity of our faculty.
 Success in this pursuit requires concerted, well-planned, intentional actions on the part of all faculty as well as search committees, department chairs, deans, and the institution at large.
-Toward this end, it is essential and expected that a thorough search will be conducted in accordance with the following Faculty Search Guidelines when filling any full-time faculty position at Northwestern, including the campuses in Evanston, Chicago, and Doha, Qatar. (“Full-time faculty” includes all tenure-line faculty, clinical faculty, instructional faculty, librarian faculty, lecturers, and faculty in residence, if the faculty member’s appointment is full-time for two academic years or longer.)
+Toward this end, it is essential and expected that a thorough search will be conducted in accordance with these Faculty Search Guidelines when filling any full-time faculty position at Northwestern, including the campuses in Evanston, Chicago, and Doha, Qatar. (“Full-time faculty” includes all tenure-line faculty, clinical faculty, instructional faculty, librarian faculty, lecturers, and faculty in residence, if the faculty member’s appointment is full-time for two academic years or longer.)

 For Affirmative Action purposes, underrepresented group designations include women, African American or Black, Asian or Pacific Islander, Hispanic or Latino, American Indian or Alaska Native, those who identify with multiple races, individuals with disabilities, and veterans.